kenielf/ani-cli/README.md

 This is a fork of [pystardust's old-ani-cli](https://github.com/pystardust/ani-cli/tree/old-ani-cli) with [Dink4n's Fix](https://github.com/Dink4n/ani-cli) and patching for better query

-A cli to browse and watch anime.
+A cli to browse and watch anime with support for different players.

 This tool scrapes the site [gogoanime](https://gogoanime.vc).